windmill-labs/windmilldocs/docs/core_concepts/1_scheduling/index.md

 :::info A bit of Context: How Windmill Works

-[Windmill](../../intro.mdx) is an open-source developer platform and infra to build all internal tools through code, such as UIs and workflows based on simple scripts (TypeScript, Python, Go, Bash).
+[Windmill](../../intro.mdx) is an open-source developer platform and infra to build all internal tools through code, such as UIs and workflows based on simple scripts (TypeScript, Python, Go, Bash, SQL).

 <br/>